qinwyh/SportsVideos/README.md

 **Examples of 3D Estimated Trajectories:**
 ![3D Traj Example](./assets/3d_traj_example.png)

 When importing the trajectories into Blender or other 3D tools, further manual adjustment is still needed to refine accuracy.
-For example, you may need to slightly adjust the trajectory plane or add minor perturbations based on visual alignment with the original video
+For example, you may need to slightly adjust the trajectory plane or add minor perturbations based on visual alignment with the original video.